CubedProgrammer/SBFSource/README.txt

 The assets folder contains textures.
-The com folder consits of the actual source code.
+The com folder consists of the actual source code.